openxla/shardy/docs/propagation.md

     partitioning of the program, e.g., doing batch parallelism -> megatron -> ZeRO sharding.
 This is achieved by applying propagation in iterations - at iteration `i` we propagate all dimension shardings that have priority `<=i` and ignore all others.
-We also make sure that propagation won’t override user defined shardings with lower priority (`>i`), even if they are ignored during previous iterations.
+We also make sure that propagation won't override user defined shardings with lower priority (`>i`), even if they are ignored during previous iterations.
 2.  **Operation based priorities**.
 We propagate shardings, based on the operation type.
-The “pass-through” operations (e.g., element-wise operations and reshape) have the highest priority, while operations with shape transformation (e.g., dot and reduce) have lower priority.
+The "pass-through" operations (e.g., element-wise operations and reshape) have the highest priority, while operations with shape transformation (e.g., dot and reduce) have lower priority.
 3.  **Aggressive propagation.** Propagate shardings with an aggressive strategy.